Bathroom · Modernize

 Risk checks

-• Confirm the item measurably improves the pain point (not just appearance).
+• Confirm each item measurably improves the visual problem, not just the overall appearance

-The room is done when it performs daily under your actual constraints, not just in one good photo angle.
+The room is done when it performs daily under your actual constraints, not just from one good angle, and not just when the lighting is right.

 AI prompts